smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_1000-1000_EN/manual/smartdiys-creator.md

-SmartDIYs Creator のダウンロードについては<a href="https://www.smartdiys.com/smartdiys-creator/">こちら</a>、使い方については<a href="https://www.smartdiys.com/manual/smartdiys-creator-about/">こちら</a>をご参照ください。
+Download SmartDIYs Creator <a href="https://www.smartdiys.com/smartdiys-creator/">here</a>.
+Click <a href="https://www.smartdiys.com/manual/smartdiys-creator-about/">here</a> for how to use it.